 |Sewing machine needle||Needle sizes 14 or 16; Use 16 size when using topstitching thread||Universal needle sizes 12 or 14|

 |Sewing machine stitches and settings||Stitch length around 3-4mm.; Use walking foot if machine is not moving under heavy layers.||3.5mm Stitch length|

 |Seam||Flat-felled seam or 4 thread serged edges and straight stitched seam; Hems – topstitched.; Finish edges with serger or zigzag stitch as edges fray.
 Stitch slowly||Same|

 When a beginner starts to sew, denim is not the first fabric choice.
 Everyone has a perception that it is a hard fabric to sew.
 What they don’t know is that there are many types of denim, including dress-weight denim, which are quite easy to sew.
 Yes, if you are sewing jeans, it can pose some challenges because of its fabric-weight and thick seams.

-Denim is not only the choice wear of the masses; the fabric is the favourite of many top level designers too.
-Other than the wardrobe staple jeans, Jackets, bags, vests, skirts, tops, shawls – there is no end to what you can sew with denim.
+Denim fabric is not only the choice of wear of the masses; the fabric is the favorite of many top-level designers too.
+Other than the wardrobe staple jeans, Jackets, bags, vests, skirts, tops, and even shawls – there is no end to what you can sew with denim.

-The beginner home sewer usually have difficulty imagining sewing with denim fabric when all they have seen is the jeans and it does look tough to emulate the sewing done in professionally made jeans.
-But with some tips and techniques, you can sew denim at home comfortably
+The beginner home sewer usually needs help imagining sewing with denim fabric when all they have seen is the jeans.
+It does look tough to emulate the sewing done in professionally made jeans.
+But with some tips and techniques, you can sew denim comfortably at home.

 One advantage of denim is that it is made of cotton fibers.
 Denim comes in many weights.
 The lightweight denim is as easy to sew as any cotton fabric.
 Heavier denim may be slightly difficult to sew but nothing is impossible if you take care of a few things.